-Table 3.10 Description (Table msm_Orifice)
+Table 3.20 Description (Table msm Orifice) (

-Edit field Description Used or required by simulations Field name in data structure Description User's descriptive information related to the orifice No Description Data source Reference to an external data source (table ID) where the record has been imported from No DataSource Asset ID Reference to an ID used in external data sources No AssetName Status Data status for the entire record, serves for keeping track on the source of information No Element_S Network type Attributes the link to a certain type of network.
+Edit field Description Used or required by simulations Field name in data structure Description User's descriptive information related to the orifice No Description Data source Reference to an external data source (table ID) where the record has been imported from No DataSource Asset ID Reference to an ID used in external data sources No AssetName Status Data status for the entire record, serves for keeping track on the source of information No Element_S

+Edit field Description Used or required by simulations Field name in data structure Network type Attributes the link to a certain type of network.
 Used in cases when two or more different networks are included in the same project No NetTypeNo Orifice ID A unique name for the orifice.
-Up to 40 characters (letters, numbers, blank spaces and underscore characters) Yes MUID From node ID of Node where orifice is located Yes MUID To node ID of Node where orifice is discharging to.
-If field left empty, then water is discharging out of the system Yes MUID
+Up to 40 characters (letters, numbers, blank spaces and underscore characters) Yes MUID From node ID of Node where orifice is located Yes FromNodeID To node ID of Node where orifice is discharg- ing to.
+If field left empty, then water is discharging out of the system Yes ToNodeID Apply This check box allows to toggle the Active status of the orifice on and off.
+The simulations will omit all orifices that are not active.
+Yes Enabled